TrebledJ/stm32-midi-keyboard/README.md

 # stm32-midi-keyboard
 Midi keyboard project for ELEC3300, a course on embedded systems, implemented using STM32 with C++20.

+## Development
-## Environment
+### Environment
-Download all of these before continuing:
+Download all of the following before continuing.
+Preferably, use a package manager to install these.

 - [arm-none-eabi-gcc](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) for compiling (make sure you use the lastest version)
 - [OpenOCD](https://github.com/xpack-dev-tools/openocd-xpack/releases/) for flashing and debugging